-The Board of Directors held one meeting and took action by unanimous written consent four times during the fiscal year ended January 31, 2002.
-Each incumbent director attended all meetings of the Board of Directors and Board Committees on which he served, except for a September 11 Audit Committee meeting.
+The Board of Directors held three meetings and took action by unanimous written consent two times during the fiscal year ended January 31, 2003.
+Each incumbent director attended all meetings of the Board of Directors and Board Committees on which he served.